Hacking isn’t what it used to be.

 Worried you’ve missed the boat when it comes to a career in hacking?
 Don’t worry…it’s not too late.

-There are a few ways would-be hackers can become legitimate white hat hackers or “penetration testers,” as they’re sometimes called.
+There are a few ways would-be hackers can become legitimate white hat hackers.

-As in many fields, a college degree and related experience in IT will probably be required.
+IT requires a degree and experience, like everything else.
 But that’s just the start.
-Official certification in hacking – as unlikely as that sounds – is usually a requirement for anyone looking to get their foot in the door.
+Official certification in hacking is usually a requirement for anyone to get their foot in the door.

 Perhaps the most well-known certification is the one offered by the EC-Council, a company which provides a variety of IT security courses.
 Their 5-day certification in ethical hacking prepares IT professionals to become expert hackers, teaching everything from the ethics of hacking, types of attacks, performing vulnerability assessments, and more.
 Upon completion of the course, candidates can then take the Licensed Penetration Tester exam to demonstrate mastery in their field.

 Hackers pose a very real threat to businesses and governments.
-But, when this specialized knowledge and skill-set can be harnessed and used to identify vulnerabilities, everyone wins.
+Harnessing this knowledge can help.
+Finding vulnerable spots means everyone wins.

 Businesses should continue to employ security software, while realizing this only protects against simple threats.
 Combining these systems with knowledgable, experienced people – even, or especially hackers – will provide the best protection overall.